15 Sexiest Horror Movies of All Time

 Black-Swan

-Darren Aronofsky is the modern ambassador of analytically drawing the most depressing and disturbing analogies with a frightening perfection.
-With an ensemble cast of Natalie Portman, Vincent Cassel, Mila Kunis, Barbara Hershey and Winona Ryder, ‘Black Swan’ chronicles the story of a committed dancer who wins the lead role in a production of Tchaikovsky’s “Swan Lake”.
-However, all merriness turns into sour hell when she starts to struggle to maintain her sanity whilst engaging in an unhealthy obsession in understanding her role.
-The movie finds itself in the core of human psychology and the minds’ fixation of obtaining perfection.
-Premiering at the Venice International Film Festival, ‘Black Swan’ glacially seeped in the unripe veins of the audience to transform into one of 2010’s best films.
-The film completely rests upon a historic performance by both Natalie Portman and Barbara Hershey, for which the former won the “Best Actress” awards at the Academy Awards.
+Darren Aronofsky is the modern ambassador of analytically drawing the most depressing and disturbing analogies with frightening perfection.
+With an ensemble cast of Natalie Portman, Vincent Cassel, Mila Kunis, Barbara Hershey, and Winona Ryder, ‘Black Swan’ chronicles the story of a committed dancer who wins the lead role in a production of Tchaikovsky’s “Swan Lake.”
+However, all merriness turns into sour hell when she starts to struggle to maintain her sanity whilst engaging in an unhealthy obsession with understanding her role.
+The movie finds itself in the core of human psychology and the mind’s fixation on obtaining perfection.
+Premiering at the Venice International Film Festival, ‘Black Swan’ glacially seeped into the unripe veins of the audience to transform into one of 2010’s best films.
+The film completely rests upon a historic performance by both Natalie Portman and Barbara Hershey, for which the former won the “Best Actress” award at the Academy Awards.
+You may watch the film here.

-Directed by Dario Argento this film is based on Thomas de Quincey’s essay and is one of the finest horror films to emerge from the Italian body of films.
-It is also considered as one of Argento’s finest works and has gone on to win critical acclaim globally for the stylistic flair and vibrant colorization that underlies the film.
+Directed by Dario Argento, this film is based on Thomas de Quincey’s essay and is one of the finest horror films to emerge from the Italian body of films.
+It is also considered one of Argento’s finest works and has gone on to win critical acclaim globally for the stylistic flair and vibrant colorization that underlies the film.
 The plot itself follows an American ballet student who joins a prestigious academy in Germany before she realizes that it is a front for something supernatural and sinister.
 Amidst the murders that take place, this student must try to survive the horror of the academy.
-Handled finely, the elements of horror are pervasive throughout the film and Dario ensures that the visuals itself are delectable.
-Together, these aspects go on to make Suspiria an extremely pleasurable watch.
+Handled finely, horror elements are pervasive throughout the film, and Dario ensures that the visuals are delectable.
+Together, these aspects go on to make ‘Suspiria’ an extremely pleasurable watch.
+Feel free to check out the movie here.

 12. From Dusk Till Dawn (1996)